Nitrotriazolone

-Nitrotriazolone (NTO) is a heterocyclic ketone high explosive first identified in 1905, but research into its explosive properties was not conducted until the 1980s.
-NTO is currently being used by the US Army in munitions, specifically Insensitive munitions replacing those made with legacy explosives.
+Nitrotriazolone (NTO) is a cyclic semicarbazide-derived high explosive first identified in 1905, but not thoroughly researched until the 1980s.
+NTO is currently being used by the US Army in specialty insensitive munitions.

-Nitrotriazolone is being progressively made use of in novel explosive formulations, such as IMX-101, a new, safer alternative to TNT specially devised in 2010 by BAE Systems, where it is combined with 2,4-Dinitroanisole and Nitroguanidine.
+Nitrotriazolone is getting progressively adopted in novel explosive formulations, such as IMX-101, a new, safer alternative to TNT specially devised in 2010 by BAE Systems, where it is combined with 2,4-dinitroanisole (DNAN) and nitroguanidine.
 As such, NTO is found in the vast majority of IMX formulations.
 The Picatinny Arsenal has also adopted the implementation of NTO and DNAN in many of their likewise newly developed insensitive explosive mixtures, which share many of the same applications of the IMXs.

 Properties

 Nitrotriazolone shows keto–enol tautomerism through proton transfer reactions.
 The keto form shows significantly different stability to heat, friction, and impact.

-Nitrotriazolone can form either mono or a di hydrate.
+Nitrotriazolone can form either a mono or dihydrate.

 Preparation

 NTO was first made in 1905 in a two step process.
 Semicarbazide hydrochloride is condensed with formic acid to produce 1,2,4-triazol-3-one, which is nitrated with nitric acid to form nitrotriazolone.